Public Safety Data Network

 - Statewide shared radio application for radio interoperability (commonly known as the "P25" controller)

-In addition to delivering NG911 calls and data throughout the state, the PSDN will provide a platform for emergency services radio interoperability between municipal police, fire, EMS services throughout the state as well as with and between those agencies and the Connecticut State Police and other state agencies.
-It will provide criminal justice information systems access to law enforcement agencies throughout the state, greatly reducing our state's current costs for discrete circuits serving the cities and towns.
+In addition to delivering NG911 calls and data throughout the state, the PSDN provides a platform for emergency services radio interoperability between municipal police, fire, EMS services throughout the state as well as with and between those agencies and the Connecticut State Police and other state agencies.
+It provides criminal justice information systems access to law enforcement agencies throughout the state, greatly reducing our state's current costs for discrete circuits serving the cities and towns.

 Summarizing the PSDN features:

-- High speed data connectivity to all 104 PSAPs and approximately 411 additional public safety locations
+- High-speed data connectivity to all 109 PSAPs and approximately 400 additional public safety locations

 - Fiber optic reliability (99.999%, or "5-9s")